GuangxingHan/Flickr_Image_Crawler/README.md

 ## Special Thanks

-[Python Flickr API](https://github.com/alexis-mignon/python-flickr-api) is used to build our Flickr downloader.
+[Python Flickr API](https://github.com/alexis-mignon/python-flickr-api) is used to build our Flickr Crawler.

 NLTK and [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) are used for text preprocessing.